kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 ### Incident Response

 While incident response is primarily a human process, in this section we discuss how Kuberenetes policy management impacts it.
 Kubernetes incident response should be aligned with established DevSecOps operating principles with an emphasis on recognizing the declarative state, ephemeral nature of workloads, and automated controls.

-Kubernetes introduces new challenges for planning incident response.
+Kubernetes and cloud native technologies introduce new challenges for planning incident response.
 The volume of telemetry data required to effectively identify and detect attacks is larger due to the short lifespan of containers, and since the persistence of resources is not guaranteed.
 Telemetry and audit logs need to be ingested and processed automatically instead of manual review and enrichment so that automation workflows can manage and respond to operational status changes in the infrastructure by extracting actionable events out of raw telemetry data.
 Existing SIEM and SOAR platforms may not be up to the challenge, having focused on manual human operations.

 Increasing adoption of [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) into Kubernetes incident response planning and simulation helps surface new threats and design better monitors and telemetry ingestion flows.
 ML-based telemetry analysis can help proactively identify anomaly scenarios and edge cases.
 It is increasingly important to build automated remediation, using policy-as-code, and to curate and train ML models so that these tools adapt as attackers evolve.
 Kubernetes policy reports can provide additional data, with long term data collected and stored in the PAP.

 ## Compliance

-Kubernetes policies can help define compliance controls.
-For a given regulatory or industry set of requirements (or “controls”) such as PCI, NIST 800-30, NIST 800-53, NIST 800-190, or HIPAA, the concept _policy mapping_ represents the essential glue that links the _compliance objective_ in human terms in the standards documentation or regulatory guidance, to the _technical controls_ for Kubernetes that are specific configuration or runtime requirements, and also how Kubernetes features themselves also help to implement the controls.
+Kubernetes policies can help automate compliance controls.
+For a given regulatory standard or industry set of requirements such as PCI, NIST 800-30, NIST 800-53, NIST 800-190, HIPAA, etc. _policy mapping_ represents the essential glue that links the documented _compliance objective_ to the _technical controls_ in the cluster or workload configurations.

 Thus, the _policy mapping_ allows the cluster administrator persona and the application owner persona to define in code how the controls are implemented.
 For instance, NIST 800-53 control _SC-28 PROTECTION OF INFORMATION AT REST_ (“This control addresses the confidentiality and integrity of information at rest and covers user information and system information.”) can be mapped as follows to technical Kubernetes controls: